Saturday, July 30, 2022

 • FIM respects the Law of Common Consent.
 This means that no Mormon sect can declare new doctrine or policy or "Thus saith the Lord" without claiming to have received an actual revelation and having it voted on and passed by common consent and then canonized in Scripture by the body of believers in said sect.

 • The Word of Wisdom in D&C 89 was originally intended as "wise advice" and the text says clearly that it was not a commandment nor a constraint.
-Thus, when the Brighamite LDS sect decided to reject the original plain meaning of D&C 89 in the year 1921, and turn the advice of the Word of Wisdom into instead a commandment (and something forbidden by the Brethren), and made it into a constraint on LDS members: they began to mimic the corruption in the Catholic Church, which led to the Protestant Reformation.
+Thus, when the Brighamite LDS sect decided to reject the original plain meaning of D&C 89 in the year 1921, and turn the advice of the Word of Wisdom into instead a commandment (and something forbidden by the Brighamite Brethren), and made it into a constraint on LDS members: they began to mimic the corruption in the Catholic Church, which led to the Protestant Reformation.
 This authoritarian and controlling move also mimicked the Pharisees who Jesus condemned for changing the meaning of the Jewish Scriptures with their added traditions and policies.

 Monday, July 18, 2022